Our Commitment To Your Privacy

 If you believe that any personal information that we hold about you is incorrect, incomplete or inaccurate, then you may request that we correct it.
 We will consider if the information requires correction.
 If we do not agree that there are grounds for correction, then you may request that we add a note to the personal information stating that you disagree with it.

-We will also aim to respond to any complaints made by you by investigating them and responding to you within a reasonable period of time (and in any event within the time required by the Privacy Legislation, if applicable).
+We aim to respond to any complaints made by you by investigating them and responding to you within a reasonable period of time (and in any event within the time required by the Privacy Legislation, if applicable).
 We will treat your complaint confidentially.
 Please note that, to the extent that it is practicable to do so, you do not have to identify yourself and/or you may use a pseudonym when dealing with us in relation to a particular privacy matter.
 If you are not satisfied with our response to your complaint, in Australia you can contact the Australian Information Commissioner (OAIC); or in New Zealand you can contact the Office of the Privacy Commissioner.

 Contact Details for Privacy Officer